Listen to This Article:

 Leverage Social Media

-According to FSR Magazine, 45% of American foodies say that they’ve tried a restaurant for the first time because of a social media post.
-Even though social media platforms are constantly changing, it’s a critical marketing and revenue tool for restauranteurs.
-It’s also one of the easiest ways to share and repurpose user-generated content (UGC).
-For example, if a diner snaps a candid photo of your welcoming restaurant entrance and tags your brand, you can reshare this to your social media followers, or even repurpose it for newsletters or web content (with the user’s permission).
+Social media is also one of the easiest ways to share and repurpose user-generated content (UGC).
+For example, if a diner snaps a candid photo of your welcoming restaurant entrance and tags your brand, you can reshare this to your social media followers or even repurpose it for newsletters or web content (with the user’s permission).

 It’s important to not completely abandon photos, but restaurants should consider spending more time developing snappy video content with behind-the-scenes glimpses of new menu items, seasonal dishes, and staff personalities.
-Posting at least once a day on Instagram, along with frequent stories could potentially increase engagement and following.
+Posting at least once a day on Instagram, along with frequent stories, could potentially increase engagement and following.

 Pro Tip